blackberry/Cascades-Community-Samples/PeripheralDisco/README.md

 * BlackBerry Z30
   The BlackBerry Z30 is currently the only inmarket device supporting USB host mode.

+* USB OTG Cable
+  There is a pin in an OTG cable that signals to the BlackBerry device to become a host.

 * Arduino Uno (or similar)
   If you're expecting the Z30 to drive the Arduino and your power hungry motors - then you should probably be using an external power supply for the Arduino.

-* USB OTG Cable
-  There is a pin in an OTG cable that signals to the BlackBerry device to become a host.
+* Small Servo
+  Or other output device of your choosing (blinky?) that can demonstrate data is correctly being exchanged between the BlackBerry and the USB serial accessory.

 ## Limitations